|

 So we saddled Pat up- well, they did most of it because I did not know how to girth the durn thing up, it is a special type of rigging (not like my western show saddle).
 So here is Pat and Laura gone buckaroo- well... sort of ;-)

-And YUP... it is VERY comfortable.
+And YUP... it was VERY comfortable.

 After I rode I asked Susan if she wanted to try Pat.
 She wasn't dressed for riding but she did have her helmet with her, so she was game.